hzeller/flaschen-taschen/README.md

 Software for [FlaschenTaschen].

-FlaschenTaschn is Inspired by [MateLight]: a bunch of us have seen Mate Light in action at 32c3 and got excited :)
+FlaschenTaschn is inspired by [MateLight]: a bunch of us have seen Mate Light in action at 32c3 and got excited :)
-So our Noisebridge interpretation of it has a German inspired name.
+So our Noisebridge interpretation of it has a German influenced name.

 Unfortunately, in the US, bottle reuse is not at all a thing, so there are no standardized crates with bottles you can buy.
-So we use milk crates (which is a thing) and put common, clear bottles in 12oz (355ml) (Mate, Corona,..) inside.
+So we use milk crates (which is a thing) and put common, clear 12oz (355ml) bottles in (Mate, Corona,..) inside.
 Wrapped in aluminum foil, they make nice pixels.

 Right now, we're playing with multiple different types of strips to settle